 4 badly wounded legionnaires of the 3rd Platoon, 6th Company, GOLE:

-UPDATE April 2019: Two of the badly wounded legionnaires died later.
+UPDATE April 2019: Two of these badly wounded legionnaires died later.
 Their identity is unknown, however.

 2 killed crew members of the DETALAT crashed helicopter: